juergenweb/JkImagePlaceholder/README.md

 The text for the placeholder can be set multilingual (in module configuration and via setText() method).
 By setting the text via setText() method in template, please use translatable strings(fe _('My text')) for multi-language text (same as in templates).
-Otherwise you can use a simple text string.
+Otherwise, you can use a simple text string.

 `setText(_('My placeholder text'))`

-This module will be also shipped with the German translation file.
+This module will be shipped with the German translation file.